justeattakeaway/pie/packages/tools/pie-icons-webc/README.md

 #### Vue

-This package only supports Node 18+, therefore, if you are using a lower version of Node please use our native Vue component package – [pie-icons-vue](https://www.npmjs.com/package/@justeattakeaway/pie-icons-vue).
+This package requires Node 18+, therefore, if you are using a lower version of Node please use our native Vue component package – [pie-icons-vue](https://www.npmjs.com/package/@justeattakeaway/pie-icons-vue).

 To import from the package root: